Language selection

 Export control

 4. Export control is accomplished by means of the Canadian Cultural Property Export Control List (Control List), which defines categories of cultural property according to age, weight and dollar value limits.
 The broad categories include mineralogy, palaeontology and archaeology; ethnographic material culture; military objects; objects of applied and decorative art; objects of fine art; scientific or technological objects; textual records, graphic records and sound recordings and; musical instruments.
+A permit is required to export objects included in the Control List from Canada regardless of the reason for export.

 5. The Control List does not apply to objects which are less than 50 years old, or made by a person still living.
 It should be noted that other restrictions may apply to individual categories identified on the Control List.